-Our Deformable Mirrors, fabricated using polysilicon surface micromachining fabrication methods, offer sophisticated aberration compensation in easy-to-use packages.
-The mirror consists of a mirror membrane that is deformed by either 32 electrostatic actuators (i.e., a 6 x 6 actuator array with four inactive corner actuators for the Mini-DM) or 140 electrostatic actuators (i.e., a 12 x 12 actuator array with four inactive corner actuators for the Multi-DM).
-These MEMS Deformable Mirror Structure actuators provide 3.5 μm of stroke (over 11 waves at 632.8 nm) with zero hysteresis.
+These deformable mirrors, fabricated using polysilicon surface micromachining fabrication methods, offer sophisticated aberration compensation in easy-to-use packages.
+The mirror consists of a mirror membrane that is deformed by 140 electrostatic actuators (i.e., a 12 x 12 actuator array with four inactive corner actuators).
+These actuators provide 3.5 μm of stroke (over 11 waves at 632.8 nm) with zero hysteresis.